somyakantdash/Mouse-Auto-Clicker/README.md

 ## Download Process

-1. Just go to Website and Download - https://mouse-auto-clickerr.webflow.io/
+1. Go to Website and Download - https://mouse-auto-clickerr.webflow.io/

+2. Go to Mega File and Directly Download file - https://mega.nz/file/njhAiQbQ#YQgQk3ipdgij8sXoBMwfpyhVaHrLu3SWK9WmTkiA86o

-2. Just go to dist Folder and Click "mouse-auto-clicker" file and download it.
+3. Go to dist Folder and Click "mouse-auto-clicker" file and download it.

 After Downloading If you have face any issue, Then off ur Antivirus then installed it.